 George W. Bush - Key Events

-Americans votes in the 2000 presidential election.
+Americans vote in the 2000 presidential election.
 Vote differentials in several states are exceedingly close, with the Democratic and Republican candidates disputing many of those counts, leaving the final result inconclusive.

 In a 5-4 ruling, the U.S. Supreme Court stops the recount of votes in several contested Florida counties.
 The Democratic candidate, Vice President Albert Gore Jr., concedes the election, leaving Governor George W. Bush of Texas, the Republican candidate, as President-elect.